testing-blaze/testingblazeframework/README.md

 The framework offers a gherkin style of code writing which makes each line of code readable and it also provides access to all type of devices,libraries from a single line of code.

-All libraries can be accessed in any Java class using: I.amPerforming()
+All libraries can be accessed in any Java class using: I.amPerforming() <br>
-•	Reach out to your page object class and write I.amPerforming()
+•	Reach out to your page object class and write I.amPerforming() <br>
-•	Each library has relevant utilities inside it to access and use.
+•	Each library has relevant utilities inside it to access and use.<br>
-•	Each library method will show description of what it does.
+•	Each library method will show description of what it does.<br>
-•	The code is human readable.
+•	The code is human readable.<br>
 #### How to click / text input?
 I.amPerforming().click().on(ByUsing.xpath("//"));
 I.amPerforming().textInput().in(ByUsing.xpath("//"),inputText);